timmcginley/41936/Assignments/A.md

 ## A2 Project Plan
 **Primary responsible:** PM

 PM is primarly responsible for establishing project plan for the entire team.
-Each subject group has to identify the parts of the project, the associated deadlines and collaborative requirements for themselves as well as for the team across all stages of the project and provide these to the PM in a timely manner fro coordination.
-The project plan should describe the actual work which is expected for finishing each stage of the Project.
+Each subject group has to identify the parts of the project, the associated deadlines and collaborative requirements for themselves as well as for the team across all stages (A, B, C, D) of the project and provide these to the PM in a timely manner for coordination.
+The project plan should describe the actual work and projected hours that is expected is needed to finish each stage of the Project.
 This is how you make sure that the work will be done to avoid any delays in payment from the client due to work not being done by the correct stage.

 <hr>